Global stimulus swells as China eases, ECB to start soon on QE

 The People's Bank of China (PBOC) on Saturday cut its benchmark lending and deposit rates, pre-empting official data which showed a second consecutive month of shrinking manufacturing activity.

-The European Central Bank will meanwhile start its trillion-euro quantitative easing program this month.
+The European Central Bank will meanwhile start its trillion-euro quantitative easing programme this month.

 The latest Markit Eurozone Manufacturing Purchasing Managers' Index (PMI) still pointed to only a modest pace of growth across factories in the euro zone but some economists were sounding a bit more optimistic about the future.